zwelden/pomodoro-app/README.md

 ```
 npm run build
 ```
-to compile for use in github pages, see: [Vue Github Pages Prod Build](https://cli.vuejs.org/guide/deployment.html#github-pages)
 *NOTE*: Check for dynamically generated css before rolling, as PurgeCSS will miss those classes

 ### Run your tests